DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/Docs/proposal.md

 2. Are there geographical hotspots for crime, and do these locations remain consistent over time?

-3. How do demographic factors, such as age, gender, and socioeconomic status, correlate with crime rates?
+3. How do demographic factors, such as age, gender effect the crime?

 # Data